THE CREW

 Margaret Wind

-Margaret's commercial background includes several years at BP Oil, where she serviced major land and marine transport operators, gaining invaluable insight into the logistics and operational aspects of the industry.
-Her experience also includes managing a truck sales and servicing business.
-She also managed a team of ship’s surveyors in New Zealand’s first safe ship management company.
-For the past 30 years, Margaret has been deeply involved in the maritime sector, a field that has always been close to her heart.
+Margaret's connection to the maritime world stems from a professional and personal background.
+Her commercial experience includes several years with BP Oil, where she worked closely with land and marine transport operators, gaining invaluable insight into the logistics and operational demands of the industry.
+She also managed a truck sales and servicing business and led a team of ship’s surveyors in New Zealand's first safe ship management company.

 Contact Margaret: 027 481 8360